solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 Now that you understand the power of serverless Apache Spark pools, we will explore an important administrative function of Azure Synapse Analytics: user and role configuration.

 ## Task 6: Adding an Administrator

+The user account that creates the Azure Synapse Analytics workspace resource is automatically granted administrative privileges.
+However, it is prudent in an organization to have two or more administrators for every workspace.
+In this task, we will demonstrate adding additional administrative users to an existing Azure Synapse Analytics workspace.

 1. Controlling access in Azure Synapse Analytics requires configuring Azure resource-level RBAC and Workspace-level access management (Workspace RBAC).
 Start by navigating to the [Azure portal](portal.azure.com) and selecting the Synapse workspace resource.
 Then, select **Access control (IAM)**.